great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/create_a_data_context.md

 The following are the available Data Context types:

-- **File Data Context** - A persistent Data Context that stores metadata and configuration information as YAML files.
+- **File Data Context:** A persistent Data Context that stores metadata and configuration information as YAML files.

-- **Ephemeral Data Context** - A temporary Data Context that stores metadata and configuration information in memory.
+- **Ephemeral Data Context:** A temporary Data Context that stores metadata and configuration information in memory.
 This Data Context will not persist beyond the current Python session.

-- **GX Cloud Data Context** - A Data Context that connects to a GX Cloud Account to retrieve and store GX Cloud metadata and configuration information.
+- **GX Cloud Data Context:** A Data Context that connects to a GX Cloud Account to retrieve and store GX Cloud metadata and configuration information.

 <Tabs queryString="context_type" groupId="context_type" defaultValue='quick' values={[{label: 'Quick Start', value:'quick'}, {label: 'File', value:'file'}, {label: 'Ephemeral', value:'ephemeral'}, {label: 'GX Cloud', value:'gx_cloud'}]}>